 The property is a 1,499 sqm two level modern office/retail building located in the heart of Bendigo's central business district.

-The first and second floor office space of 985 sqm is securely leased to the Centre for Non-Violence, a not for profit organisation that is government funded, with 7.5 years remaining on their lease with a further two, five year options.

-The ground floor retail premises are leased to: Zambrero's (213 sqm) Mexican fast food, and Honeyeater (250 sqm) a hairdresser.
+The first and second floor office space of 985 sqm is securely leased to the Centre for Non-Violence, a not for profit organisation that is government funded.
+The ground floor retail premises are leased to: Zambrero (213 sqm) Mexican fast food, and Honeyeater (250 sqm) a hairdresser.